A Column Generation Approach to the Discrete Barycenter Problem: Acknowledgments

 \section{Acknowledgments}

-We thank Ethan Anderes for the implementation of a visualization basis for barycenters used in \cite{abm-16}, which we modified to produce the figures of Sections \ref{sec:intro} and \ref{sec:master}.
-Borgwardt gratefully acknowledges support through the Collaboration Grant for Mathematicians {\em Polyhedral Theory in Data Analytics} of the Simons Foundation.
+We would like to thank Ethan Anderes for the implementation of a visualization basis for barycenters used in \cite{abm-16}, which we modified to produce the figures of Sections \ref{sec:intro} and \ref{sec:master}.
+We would also like to thank Jon Lee for the many helpful discussions about transportation problems and total unimodularity.

+The authors gratefully acknowledge support of this work by the National Science Foundation, Algorithmic Foundations, Division of Computing and Communication Foundations, under grant 2006183 {\em Circuit Walks in Optimization}; by the Airforce Office of Scientific Research under grant FA9550-21-1-0233 {\em The Hirsch Conjecture for Totally-Unimodular Polyhedra}; and by the Simons Foundation under Collaboration Grant 524210 {\em Polyhedral Theory in Data Analytics} before.